HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 Traditional fall detection methods suffer from various limitations.
 Wearable devices often face poor user compliance and discomfort, especially in wet environments.
 Camera-based solutions raise significant privacy concerns, particularly in sensitive locations like bathrooms.
 Audio-based solutions are affected by environmental noise and false positives.

 To overcome these challenges, the research focuses on non-intrusive, privacy-aware modalities.
-However, unimodal systems (e.g., only radar or only vibration) are inherently limited by environmental conditions, leading to system bias and suboptimal performance.
+However, unimodal systems based on single modality (e.g., radar or vibration only) are inherently limited by environmental conditions, leading to system bias and suboptimal performance.
 This motivated the need for a multimodal fusion system capable of capturing both motion dynamics and impact signals.

 ---

 ## 3. Multimodal Sensor Selection

 A comprehensive sensor evaluation framework was developed to select the most suitable combination for fall detection in bathroom settings.
-Fourteen common modalities—including Wi-Fi, infrared, thermal imaging, and vibration—were assessed based on eight criteria: target relevance, recall, energy efficiency, deployability, privacy, availability, and cost.
+14 different common modalities including Wi-Fi, infrared, thermal imaging, and vibration were assessed based on 7 criteria: target relevance, recall, energy efficiency, deployability, privacy, availability, and cost.

 ![Sensor Scoring Framework](./docs/Figures/Scoring%20Framework%20for%20Privacy-Preserving%20Sensor%20Selection.png)